Killer List of Videogames Logo

-Twin Qix - Japanese Title
+Twin Qix Twin Qix - Japanese Logo - Katakana / Kanji

 MARQUEE PICTURE NEEDED FOR Twin Qix - Click for details on how to contribute.

-Twin Qix Description
+Description

 This update to the original adds a two player mode and lots of new enemies and power-ups, including a statue.